Eka Tjipta Widjaja

 Eka Tjipta Widjaja or Eka Tjipta Widjaya (/id/), born Oei Ek Tjong (黃奕聰 (Huáng Yìcōng, Ûiⁿ E̍k Chhong)), was an Indonesian businessman who founded the Sinar Mas Group, one of the largest conglomerates in Indonesia.
 After immigrating to Indonesia with his family when he was a child, Widjaja became a member of the PCC, traded copra in the mid-1950s, moved into the palm oil industry soon after, started a paper factory in the 1970s, and then entered financial services in the 1980s.
 At the time of his death, Sinar Mas had interests in paper, real estate, financial services, agribusiness, and telecom with holdings primarily in Indonesia, Singapore, Malaysia, and China, and Widjaja was listed by Forbes as the third-richest person in Indonesia with an estimated net worth of US$8.6 billion.

 Early life

 Widjaja was born Oei Ek Tjhong (c.
 1921 (Note: Several sources disagree on his exact birthdate or birthyear.)–2019, born in Quanzhou, China as Oei Ėk-Tjhong) He was the son of a Celebes-based trader.
-Around 1930, he and his mother moved to Indonesia–then the Dutch East Indies–to join his father who had already settled in Makassar, Sulawesi, and he started helping his father to run a small shop.
+Around 1930, he and his mother moved to Indonesia–then the Dutch East Indies–to join his father who had already settled in the city of Makassar, and he started helping his father to run a small shop.
 He was educated in a local Chinese school but left at the age of fifteen to work as a hawker.
 As a teenager, he sold biscuits and candy from his bicycle.